 These days, I am focused solely on arts.

-Necessity they say is the mother of invention.
-These days, I would suggest it’s the mother of ‘reinvention’ too.
+Necessity they say is the mother of invention but I would suggest it’s the mother of ‘reinvention’ too.

-In 2019, I relaunched my singing career as ‘The Celtress’ reconnecting with my Irish Celtic identity, linking back to my Bunratty Castle medieval singing past, and blending my love of Classically Celtic, Jazz and Folk music.
+In 2019, I decided to relaunched my singing career as ‘The Celtress’ reconnecting with my Irish Celtic identity, linking back to my Bunratty Castle medieval singing past, and blending my love of Classically Celtic, Jazz and Folk music.
 I also, began writing my 3rd and 4th books and have an MA in Literature with diplomas in Fantasy and Mystery writing genres.

-As I age, my need to perform has increased, whether that be on stage or camera.
+As I age, my need to perform and write has increased.
 This is neither vanity nor narcissism, but simply something that has come easy to me and that I still enjoy.
-I feel very at home recording my show WRITER’S BLOCK on YouTube, where spending time in the company of my lovely guests not only keeps me sane in this pandemic, but teaches me much.
+I feel very at home recording my show WRITER’S BLOCK on YouTube, where spending time in the company of my lovely guests, not only keeps me sane in this pandemic, but teaches me much.